We are small. Tiny. Almost invisible. Depending on the scale.

 In a world where we lost our sense of proportions and became conflicting and destructive giants, Nature is putting us in our place, often by catastrophic events, but also in this most peaceful way: by subtly blending us in.

-This is how “Tiny” started to develop as a long-term project, and I became consciously the registrar of this particular lesson of modesty from which, I believe, we all have something to learn.
+This is how Tiny became the registrar of this particular lesson of modesty from which, I believe, we all have something to learn.

 Tiny received a nomination in Fine Art at the 11th Black and White Spider Awards, in 2016.